LWFlouisa/StaticShell/README.md

 # StaticShell
 A static website generator as a shell script.
+Specifically tailored for my constructed language.